-M+ Magazine presents a reprint of a 1984 text by Hans Haacke, about the business of molding and channeling consciousness in the museum world
+M+ Magazine presents a reprint of a 1984 text by Hans Haacke, about the business of moulding and channeling consciousness in the museum world.

 The art world as a whole, and museums in particular, belong to what has aptly been called the 'consciousness industry'.
 More than twenty years ago, the German writer Hans Magnus Enzensberger gave us some insight into the nature of this industry in an article, which used that phrase as its title.
 Although he did not specifically elaborate on the art world, his article did refer to it in passing.
 It seems worthwhile here to extrapolate from and to expand upon Enzensberger’s thoughts for a discussion of the role museums and other art-exhibiting institutions play.